This Version Posted: June 15, 2021

 Vaccines are now here in the fight against COVID-19.
 Please read further for more information.

-- If you are born in 1961 and earlier, learn how you can book an appointment for COVID-19 vaccine through the provincial booking system .
-Click here for full details on clinics in Northumberland County, Haliburton County and the City of Kawartha Lakes.
+- If you are 12+ years of age or older, you can book an appointment for COVID-19 vaccine through the provincial booking system.
+To learn about COVID-19 vaccine safety for youth, click here.
+Click here for full details on vaccination clinics in Northumberland County, Haliburton County and the City of Kawartha Lakes.

 On This Page: